feddelegrand7/mini007/README.md

 #> ℹ Iteration 1 - ceo2 responding...
 #> ℹ Iteration 2 - ceo1 responding...
 #> ℹ Iteration 2 - ceo2 responding...
+#> ℹ Iteration 3 - ceo1 responding...
-#> ✔ Consensus reached by ceo2 at iteration 2!
+#> ✔ Consensus reached by ceo1 at iteration 3!
 #> ✔ Dialog completed.

 # Access the final response
 result$final_response
-#> Launch a culturally tailored digital marketing campaign that emphasizes the
+#> Launch a phased 2-year marketing strategy beginning with cost-effective
-#> premium quality and heritage of Ouergla dates, ensures adherence to German
-#> import and organic certification standards, and includes collaborations with
+#> targeted digital campaigns and selective partnerships with German organic
-#> German retailers and participation in major food trade fairs to maximize brand
-#> visibility and consumer trust.
+#> retailers in year one, followed by the integration of Ouergla’s heritage and
+#> sustainable farming storytelling into online content and concurrent investments
+#> in export logistics to ensure premium freshness for the German market in year
+#> two.

 # View the dialog history
 result$dialog_history